avalon-lang/avaloni/docs/source/reference/syntax.rst

     12, "&", "Bitwise and", "Left"
     13, "^", "Bitwise xor", "Left"
     14, "\|", "Bitwise or", "Left"
-    15, "===, =!=, ==, !=, >, >=, <, <=, in, not in, next in, prev in, is, is not", "Pattern match, pattern does not match, equal, not equal, greater than, greater or equal to, less than, less or equal to, member of, not member of, next member of, previous member of, reference identical, reference not identical", "Left"
+    15, "===, =!=, ==, !=, >, >=, <, <=, in, not in, next in, prev in, is, is not", "Pattern match, pattern does not match, equal, not equal, greater than, greater or equal to, less than, less or equal to, member of, not member of, next member of, previous member of, reference indentical, reference not indentical", "Left"
     16, "! (not)", "Logical not", "Right"
     17, "&& (and)", "Logical and", "Left"
     18, "|| (or)", "Logical or", "Left"